 Use Chroma Key Effect in Your Video Editor

 Now the final part of the process – choosing the right video editing software to use Chroma Key effect in your video.
-If you’re using Windows 10, we recommend to pick the top video editor, Animotica.
+If you’re using Windows 10, we recommend picking the top video editor, Animotica.

 Launch the app and create a new project (on this step you can choose the right Aspect Ratio for your video).